gethinode/docs/content/en/docs/latest/configuration/modules.md

 ## Configuring modules

 > [!NOTE]
-Hinode uses the default configuration defined in each referenced module since release {{< release version="v0.24.0" short="true" type="link" >}}.
+Hinode uses the default configuration defined in each referenced module since release {{< release version="v0.24.0" short="true" link-type="link" >}}.
 You can override these settings in your site parameters.

 You can choose to either fully integrate compatible modules or to include them on a page-by-page basis.
 For example, you might only want to display an interactive map on a few pages.
 In this case, you could choose to include the `leaflet` module on an opt-in basis.
 This ensures the page size is minimized.
 On the other hand, as `bootstrap` is used on every single page, it makes sense to include it as a core module.